salesforcecli/plugin-data/messages/tree.import.md

 # flags.plan.description

-Unlike the `--files` flag, the files listed in the plan definition file **can** contain more then 200 records.
-These will be automatically batched to comply with that limit.
+Unlike when you use the `--files` flag, the files listed in the plan definition file **can** contain more then 200 records.
+When the CLI executes the import, it automatically batches the records to comply with the 200 record limit set by the API.

-The file order matters--records with lookups to records in another file should be listed AFTER that file Example: you're loading Account and Contact records, and the contacts have references to those Accounts.
-The Accounts file should come before the Contacts file.
+The order in which you list the files in the plan definition file matters.
+Specifically, records with lookups to records in another file should be listed AFTER that file.
+For example, let's say you're loading Account and Contact records, and the contacts have references to those accounts.
+Be sure you list the Accounts file before the Contacts file.

 The plan definition file has the following schema: